John Fielder: Biography

 John Fielder was born on August 2, 1950.
 A Washington, DC, native, Fielder moved to Colorado upon graduation from Duke University, where he studied accounting.
 After working eight years for department stores, he turned his photography hobby into a profession.

 Fielder married his wife, Virginia, in 1978.
 The couple became parents of three children.

 Fielder won the Colorado Book Award three times, in 1996, 1997, and 2000.
 His photos were published in more than 50 books.

 In January 2023, Fielder released the entirety of his over 5,000 photographs into the public domain, with History Colorado as caretaker.

 Fielder worked to promote the protection of Colorado open space and wild lands.
 His photography influenced people and legislation, including the Colorado Wilderness Act of 1993, and earned him recognition, including the Sierra Club's Ansel Adams Award in 1993, and in 2011, the Aldo Leopold Foundation's first Achievement Award given to an individual.
 He was an original governor-appointed member of the lottery-related board of Great Outdoors Colorado, and spoke to thousands of people each year to rally support for land use and environmental issues.

 John Fielder died from pancreatic cancer on August 11, 2023, at the age of 73.

+Posthumous recognition

+On January 24, 2026, Amber McReynolds, Chair of the Board of Governors of the United States Postal Service, and Colorado Governor Jared Polis unveiled the Colorado statehood sesquicentennial postage stamp at the History Colorado Center in Denver.
+The forever stamp was designed by USPS art director Derry Noyes and features a photograph of 13826 ft Jagged Mountain in the Weminuche Wilderness by Colorado nature photographer John Fielder.